St. Kitts And Nevis Records One (1) Additional Case Of COVID-19

 Issued By: Office of the Chief Medical Officer

-This morning, Sunday May30, 2021, I wish to update you on the present COVID-19 situation.
+This afternoon, Wednesday June 2, 2021, I wish to update you on the present COVID-19 situation.
 Within the last twenty-four hours we have recorded one(1) additional case.
-This new case is referred to as Case #69 who is a national and is linked to previous cases.
-The individual is in isolation.
-This case brings the total number of COVID-19 confirmed cases to 69 with 55 cases for St. Kitts and 14 cases for Nevis.
+This new case is a national and is referred to as Case #74.
+The individual is in isolation at a COVID-19 certified facility.
+This case brings the total number of COVID-19 confirmed cases to 74 with 60 cases for St. Kitts and 14 cases for Nevis.
 Please note that 48 cases have fully recovered with zero deaths.
-There are now twenty-one (21) active cases.
+There are now twenty-six(26)active cases.
 These patients are stable and are being monitored.

 We urge you to adhere to the COVID-19 prevention and control measures.
 These include wearing a face mask, maintaining good hand hygiene, maintaining physical distance of at least 6 feet from others when in public places and avoiding crowds and events.
 These non-pharmaceutical measures work, and we are encouraging everyone to comply with them especially at this time.